Minipoloalex/comp_prog/notes/math/math.md

 - Given $g = gcd(k, m)$, we have $g \mid k$ and $g \mid m$.
 - This means that $k \mod g = 0$, so adding $k$ has no effect modulo $g$.

+Simple problem example for this: https://codeforces.com/problemset/problem/2050/F. Doing the GCD of the differences gives the largest MOD that makes numbers equal (see editorial).

 18. If we apply matrix R after matrix L, then the product is: $R * L$.

 19. We can modulo matrix elements to do the product of matrices (since matrix multiplication is just repeated additions and multiplications).